wasamasa/shackle/README.rst

   ``:same``, but can also be used with other keys like ``:other`` as well.

+- ``:ignore`` and ``t``:

+  Skip handling the display of the buffer in question.
+Keep in mind that while this avoids switching buffers, popping up windows and displaying frames, it does not inhibit what may have preceded this command, such as the creation or update of the buffer to be displayed.

 - ``:other`` and ``t``:

   Reuse the window ``other-window`` would select if there's more than